 After the great whiteboard Friday from Rand Fishkin that I posted in last week’s digest, it seems to have become a bit of a whinge-fest this week in the SEO industry, with quite a few articles detailing how SEO is maligned, misunderstood, undervalued and disrespected.

-And whilst I don’t think it’s useful (let alone healthy) to indulge in self-pity (not to mention that a snarky agency is not an appealing partner for potential clients!), it does prove illuminating to look at the resilience of some negative opinions relating to search marketing companies.
+And whilst I don’t think it’s useful (let alone healthy) to indulge in self-pity (not to mention that a snarky agency is not an appealing partner for potential clients!), it does prove illuminating to look at the resilience of some negative opinions relating to digital marketing agencies.

 As much as anything else, it provides significant lessons on how to improve what we do and HOW WE COMMUNICATE ABOUT IT.
 This is imperative not just for the success of our business but also for our industry as a whole – if our clients truly don’t understand us, what are we going to do to help them understand us better.